paulsally/SPITBRAN-postprocessing/README.md

     "m": r"/OCEANASTORE/progetti/spitbran2"
 }
 ```
-- Run script:
+- Run scripts:
     - Interactively: Open the python script and run it in interactive window either via Visual Studio Code or on the Jupyter web innterface
-        - In this case the script asks to input the values of required variables (if data is not found no error is handled gracefully this needs more development)
+        - In this case the script prompts to input the values of required variables (if data is not found no error is handled gracefully this needs more development)
     - Via command line pass the variables values as arguments, e.g.:
         ```python
-        python plot_cmems_mitgcm_var_values_point_month.py 201211 temp
+        python plot_var_values_point_month.py 201211 temp
         ```

 # Expected results
+- map_var_compare_layers.py
+    - side by side maps of first and second layers for comparison of cmems reanalysis and MITgcm at given day.
+    - single static images (.png) of each layer for later comparison using an image/file comparison tool
+    - comparison map for both cmems reanalysis and MITgcm run
+    Tested with temp (thetao) and salinity (so).
+- map_var_day.py
+    - maps side by side of cmems reanalysis and MITgcm on given day
+- plot_var_values_point_month.py
-The script provides a link to open the result on a web page.
-This has the advantage of providing a certain degree of interactivity where the visibility of the curves can be toggled by clicking on the corresponding line in the legend.
+    - provides a link to open the result on a web page on localhost (needs portforwarding if not done automatically).
+This, i.e. the use of matplotlib.use('webAgg') has the advantage of providing a certain degree of interactivity where the visibility of the curves can be toggled by clicking on the corresponding line in the legend.
-The script also saves the result in a static image.
+    - static image (.png) of the same plot.